-When measured in accordance with paragraph 7.1.4., there shall not be a gap greater than 60 mm between the head restraint and the seat if the head restraint can not be adjustable vertically between in-use positions.
-When measured in accordance with paragraph 7.1.4., there shall not be a gap greater than 25 mm between a vertically adjustable head restraint and the seat, with the head restraint adjusted to its lowest height position.
+When measured in accordance with Annex 3, there shall not be a gap greater than 60 mm between the bottom of the head restraint and the top of the seat back if the head restraint can not be adjusted in height.

+In the case of head restraints adjustable in height to more than one position intended for occupant use, when measured in accordance with Annex 3, there shall not be a gap greater than 25 mm between the bottom of the head restraint and the top of the seat back, with the head restraint adjusted to its lowest height position.

 5.1.5.
-Minimum backset for front outboard designated seating positions
+Backset requirements